sikang/mpl_ros/README.md

 $ catkin b
 ```

-## Usage
+## Example1 (plan in occ/voxel map)
-Simple test using the built-in data can be run using the following commands:
+Simple test using the built-in data in a voxel map can be run using the following commands:
 ```bash
 $ cd ./mpl_test_node/launch/map_planner_node
 $ roslaunch rviz.launch